 A fresh and beautiful website design on the other hand, may be just the perfect present for a photographer and their business.
-And just for those who read this article, we’re happy to offer a 20% OFF code for any theme.
+And just for those who read this article, we’re happy to offer a discount code for any theme.
 All details are here.
 Merry Early Christmas!

 Most Requested Gifts for Photographers

 Now, here are some of the top requested gift types: